Irrigation & Water Restrictions

 We always recommend that if you have plants or turf that does not look the same as the rest the wisest thing you can do is check the soil for moisture.
-With turf is it the first 2 to 3 inches and with plants it is the first inch or so, but you much check at the base of the trunk.
-There is 1 thing you can always be sure of, if the soil is dry the plant material must get more water.
+With turf is it the first 2 to 3 inches and with plants it is the first inch or so, but you must check at the base of the trunk.
+With large plants you need to check all four sides of the trunk.
+It is not uncommon to find 1/2 of the root ball dried out.
+There is one thing you can always be sure of, if the soil is dry the plant material must get more water.
 No matter how well your irrigation works, or how much rain we are getting, if the soil is dry-additional water is the cure.
 If the soil is moist than it very likely is something else and you need to call us.

 As a side note, if a plant is dry and you call us, by the time we inspect and you get the needed water back in the soil it may be too late.
 Plants and turf will take months to recover from dying out if they do survive.

 Congratulations on your new lawn and shrubs.
 Feel free to call out office at any time if you see or think you make have an issue.
 We may even be able to help you right over the phone saving critical time between an issue arising and being resolved.

 Every spring we discuss cutting our Zoysia by doing a “Cut Down” or “Buzz Cut”.
 A cut down is the process of cutting the grass extremely low.
 You will remove most all that is green and some of the decaying material from last year’s growth and the natural winter decline.
 In the past years, we have worked to fine tune our service programs to avoid this labor intensive and messy project.
 Most lawns will only need what is called a buzz cut.
 This is a tight cut with a goal of 1 to 1.5 inches.
 The primary reason for this is to reduce thatch buildup.
 This also shortens the grass to allow for a seasonal growth spirt that will affect the appearance of the lawn all year.